ebrahimiG/SoftwareProject/README.md

 # DaraMovie Project (Archive) 🎞️
-This is a movie and series review and recommendation website that also uses 🤖 __artificial intelligence__ to provide users with a better experience. this repo is about building and reporting the process. i'm going to use html and css for the frontend and django for the backend.
+This is a movie and series review and recommendation website that also uses 🤖 __artificial intelligence__ to provide users with a better experience. this repo is about building and reporting the process. you can take a look at the Documetns. i'm going to use html and css for the frontend and django for the backend.

 🌐 When it's complete, I'll post the website address here :